12 Months of Prepping – The First Year

-prepping calendarBack in September 2011, when I first wrote about 12 Months of Prepping, I was excited and highly motivated to share monthly checklists with the beginning prepper.
+The very first time I wrote about 12 months of prepping was back in September 2011.
+Needless to say, I was excited and highly motivated to share monthly checklists with the beginning prepper.

 The overwhelming popularity of the 12 Months of Prepping series took me by surprise.
 I was astounded.
-What started as a basic roadmap for a modest number of readers, expanded and grew to where in each month, I was receiving hundreds of emails asking me questions, offering tips and lending support for my monthly prepping articles.
+What started as a basic roadmap for a modest number of readers, expanded and grew to wherein each month, I was receiving hundreds of emails asking me questions, offering tips, and lending support for my monthly articles.

 Thrilling?
 Yes.
 Humbling?
 You bet.
 Challenging?
 You have no idea.

 Now, as we approach the end of the calendar year, I am updating the original article and posting it again with a few more tips plus links to the individual monthly posts.
-For those of you getting started, I hope you will find this useful as begin your journey toward self-reliance.
+If you’re new to the world of emergency preparedness, I hope you find this just as useful as I would.

-The roadblocks to getting started are many.
-Time, money and moral support from reluctant family members all play a role in putting off or procrastinating when it comes to your prepping efforts.
-And then there is fear: not only the fear that something may happen and you will not be ready but also the fear of the something itself.
+Time, money, and the lack of moral support from reluctant family members all play a role in procrastinating when it comes to your efforts.
+And then there is fear — not only the fear that something may happen and you will not be ready but also the fear of the something itself.

 SUPPLIES & GEAR:

-• Water-3 gallons per person and per pet
+• Water: 3 gallons per person and pet

 • Hand-operated can opener and bottle opener